 No Shortage of Treatments Available for Seborrheic Dermatitis (Dandruff).

 There is no shortage of treatments available for seborrheic dermatitis and your choice will likely depend on the severity of the condition, your skin type and what area of the body is affected.
-Most people start out by treating it with creams and lotions but if it is severe your doctor might recommend a stronger prescription medication.
-You cannot eliminate this condition permanently because it is chronic.
-However, treatments can provide a great deal of relief and help you cope with the more embarrassing and visible signs of this PCOS hair and skin condition.
+You cannot eliminate this condition permanently unless you address hormone imbalance.
+Begin here to take control of your dandruff and your health.

 - Samuel S. Thatcher, MD, PhD, F.A.C.O.G.
 What is Polycystic Ovarian Syndrome (PCOS)? .
 OBGYN.Net.
 [Online] 11 10, 2011.
 [Cited: 07 23, 2012.] http://hcp.obgyn.net/polycystic-ovary-syndrome/content/article/1760982/1988415.